 When I think of helping a 2-year-old adjust to a new baby, this was our biggest thing!
 He realized he was growing up and heading on to bigger and better things.

 This could mean an art class or a music class.
 It could be a playgroup or school.
-May swim lessons.
+Maybe even swim lessons.
 As stressful as it can be to add something else to your plate, it really makes a difference for the older sibling!
 They are able to accept not being the baby so much better when there’s some other right of passage in their little world.

 Of course, there are moments of relapse and times we’re focusing on reinforcing these things while adjusting to having a second child with a toddler.
 But I can confidently say the transition went pretty smoothly for us.
 We feel so lucky that a few easy things made all the difference!